Negotiating the Offer

 Stating your desired salary:

 When asked about salary, approach it with openness.
 Avoid giving a figure or a range if at all possible.
 You can price yourself above or below what the company had in mind without knowing it—or even price yourself out altogether.
-FPC recruiters recommend that candidates put in “open” or “negotiable” when asked about desired salary on an application form.
-Says Herzog, ‘If you put in a range between 70K-90K, guess what—the company is going to give you 70K.’”
+FPC recruiters recommend that candidates put in “open” or “negotiable” when asked about their desired salary on an application form.
+Says Gidwani, ‘If you put in a range between 70K-90K, guess what—the company is going to give you 70K.’”

 Understating your current salary:

 Whether it’s on the application form or during the actual interview, many candidates forget to look at the whole picture when asked how much they’re currently earning.
 Some people put in their salary but don’t include other compensation.
-“You may be making 70K base, but you get a $5,000 bonus or 10K in additional compensation,” says Herzog.
+“You may be making 70K base, but you get a $5,000 bonus or 10K in additional compensation,” says Gidwani.
 “Include all forms of compensation as part of the earnings figure.”

 Inflating your current salary: